 Many more of you are working from home which means your home energy bills are likely increasing.
-A well-planned landscape of native trees and shrubs can be a way of conserving energy (lowering energy bills) if you follow these basic steps:
+A well-planned landscape using native plant landscaping and shrubs can be a way to save home energy costs if you follow these basic steps:

 - To passively heat your home in winter, use deciduous trees on southern exposures.